rcl-skillsio/docs/digitalid.md

 - Upload a photo for your profile image

-- Upload a selfie image of you holding up a photo id (national id, driver's permit or passport next) next to your face
+- Upload a selfie image of you holding up a photo id (national id, driver's permit or passport) next to your face

 - Click the submit button when you are done